opencelium/opencelium/docs/usecases/manage_invokers.rst

 |image2|

-After, you need to provide information about the method that will be used a test connection.
+After, you need to provide information about the method that will be used as a test connection.

 |image3|

 *Name* is a required and unique field. *Path* of each request can be different.
 The main url is *{url}*.
 Type it and provide endpoint if it is necessary.
 Choose *Method* and enter the *Request* and the *Response* (*Success*/*Error*) data in the appeared tabs.

 |image4|